uzairmansoor/dataFeed-MSK-cdk/README.md

 •	Create a Key Pair named “awsBlog-dev-app-us-east-1” in both accounts to enable connections for our producer and consumer EC2 instances.
 If you change the Key Pair's name, ensure you update the “keyPairName” parameter in the *parameters.py* file located at
 “*dataFeedMsk\dataFeedMsk-awsBlog-repo-us-east-1\dataFeedMsk\parameters.py*”.

 •	Create an S3 bucket named “awsblog-dev-app-us-east-1-ACCOUNT-NUMBER” and update the “s3BucketName” parameter in the *parameters.py* file accordingly.
-Upload the provided “flink-app-1.0.jar” file, placed at the following link.
+Upload the provided “*flink-app-1.0.jar*” file, placed at the following link.
 Create a folder python-scripts.
-Now unzip kafka-blog.zip and place the file “*script/ec2-script-live.py” and “script/requirement.txt*” at python-scripts.
+Now unzip **kafka-blog.zip** and place the file “*script/ec2-script-live.py” and “script/requirement.txt*” at python-scripts.

 ![alt text](image-1.png)